craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Weapons of Alaturmen.md

 Melee weapons, unless otherwise stated, add STR to attack and and damage rolls, while Ranged weapons use DEX for those rolls.

 ### Simple Melee Weapons
+Simple weapons can be used by most people.
+There is no extensive training required to safely handle the weapon, and it is simple enough to produce on a large scale.

 ##### Natural
 #### Improvised Weapon
 Improvised Weapons are items and objects that are not traditionally seen or used as "weapons".
 Improvised Weapons deal 1d4 weapon (slashing, bludgeoning, or piercing as applicable) damage.